| | |

 threescore years; for instance, the application of steam and electricity--in telegraphy,

 railroading and steamboating, and to the machinery of the various mechanical industries.
+If, then, these be evidences of

 increased brain power, the "Brain Age" must be only beginning, and the logical